Updated: March 14, 2022

 Originally Published: March 12, 2019

-Website accessibility testing uncovers non-compliance issues with your organization’s website accessibility standards.
+Website accessibility testing uncovers compliance issues with your organization’s website against global accessibility standards.
 Non-compliance can prevent a user with (or without) a disability from successfully interacting with your site.

-Automated website accessibility testing tools have a place in your accessibility testing process.
-Various free and paid tools exist.
-Scripted accessibility testing tools run through your site’s code based on specific rules.
-They can reveal certain accessibility errors with great accuracy and speed.
-They assess your site’s compliance against a set of standards, such as the Web Content Accessibility Guidelines (WCAG) 2.1.
+Automated website accessibility testing tools have an important place in your accessibility testing process.
+Many free and paid tools exist.
+Scripted accessibility testing tools run through your site’s code, testing against specific rules.
+They can reveal objective accessibility errors with great accuracy and speed.
+They assess your site’s compliance against a set of global standards, such as the Web Content Accessibility Guidelines (WCAG) 2.1.

 Types of Accessibility Testing Tools